-Alcohol as a fuel had been so well known to engineers from the earliest days of the automobile that European engineers created their own special "muse of biofuels," the adaptation of Polyhymnia, on this dissertation's cover (Also see additional note in Appendix 8).
-Yet, apparently, the American oil and chemical industry considered ethanol so politically dangerous that it could not even be acknowledged in a scientific paper 50 years later.
+Alcohol as a fuel had been so well known to engineers from the earliest days of the automobile that European engineers created their own special "muse of biofuels," the adaptation of Polyhymnia, on this dissertation's cover.
+Yet, apparently, the American oil and chemical industry considered ethanol so politically dangerous that it could not even be acknowledged in a scientific paper.
 How was that possible?